-The cover of native vegetation has reduced in comparison with 2017 levels for all structural layers with the most pronounced reduction observed in the cover of midstorey shrubs, groundcover grasses and other groundcover plants (See Figure 3.2).
+The cover of native vegetation has reduced in comparison with Year 2 levels for all structural layers with the most pronounced reduction observed in the cover of mid-storey shrubs, groundcover grasses and other groundcover plants (See Figure 3.2).

-Although, the midstorey shrub layer was lower than in 2017, it was still within or above benchmark levels for each plant community.
-The covers of grasses and other groundcovers were however much lower than 2017 levels and well below benchmark levels (refer Figure 3.3 and Figure 3.4).
+Mid-storey and groundcover shrub cover values decreased slightly upon the Year 2 values and were within the benchmark levels for each plant community.
+The covers of grasses and other groundcovers were much lower than Year 2 levels and below benchmark levels for all communities (refer Figure 3.3 and Figure 3.4).